 The major income for most town councils is a precept to be raised by the principal local authority as part of Council Tax.
 This is paid by residents of the town.
 Town councils may also receive other income such as grants and fees for letting buildings.
 The income is used to improve the quality of life for residents.

 The Mayor of the Town Council is elected by fellow councillors at the Annual General Meeting, which is always held in May.
 There are no legislative restrictions about the number of times a councillor can become the Mayor (or Chairman of the Council).
 At the Annual General Meeting on 18th May 2023, the Town Council elected Cllr B Donnelly as the... read more »

 The membership of Knowsley Town Council is divided into two electoral wards: Knowsley Park Stockbridge Each ward elects Councillors to serve on the Town Council for four years.
 Knowsley Park have three Councillors each and Stockbridge is represented by nine Councillors.
 The Twelve Councillors (sometimes referred to as “elected members”) of Knowsley Town Council represent the people of the township.
 All... read more »

-Town Council Staff The Town Council currently employs six staff.
+Town Council Staff The Town Council currently employs Five staff.
 There are no current vacancies.
-The Town Clerk Heather Weightman is based in the Town Council Offices in the Bob Whiley Community Centre, along with Jane Thomas, Deputy Clerk.
+The Town Clerk Jane Thomas is based in the Town Council Offices in the Bob Whiley Community Centre.
 The caretakers/Handymen and Cleaner are based in various premises of the Town Council.
-Knowsley Town Council staff are... read more »
+Knowsley Town Council staff are as follows: read more »